arpit04tripathi-blogs/bookmarks/README.md

 ## Running on local

+1. stop server - `sh scripts/localhost.sh git`
-1. start server - `sh scripts/localhost.sh --start`
+2. start server - `sh scripts/localhost.sh start`
    1. This will open chrome browser or you can visit [localhost:9999/my-repo](http://localhost:9999/my-repo)
    2. Initially, you will see error page `This site can’t be reached`
    3. after some time when container has started, you will see the site running
-2. stop server - `sh scripts/localhost.sh --stop`
+3. stop server - `sh scripts/localhost.sh stop`

 ## Troubleshooting